cmazakas/liburing/liburing-rs/docs/io_uring_wait_cqe.md

-Wait for one io_uring completion event.
+Wait for one io_uring completion event

 # DESCRIPTION